-I love walnut cookies, and with their unique shape and chocolate drizzle, these are a fabulous addition to my Christmas recipe box!
+I love chocolate-walnut logs, and with their unique shape and chocolate drizzle, these are a fabulous addition to my Christmas recipe box!

-These would be great to make ahead and freeze.
+Chocolate-walnut logs would be great to make ahead and freeze.
 You can go ahead and bake them and then freeze them (but save the chocolate drizzle for after they thaw so that it doesn’t get brittle and break off).
-Or, roll out the dough into logs, flash freeze it on a cookie sheet and then transfer the frozen logs to a freezer bag or container to be baked fresh when you’re ready.
+Or, roll out the dough into logs, flash freeze it on a cookie sheet, and then transfer the frozen logs to a freezer bag or container to be baked fresh when you’re ready.

 - 1/2 cup powdered sugar